 Your child can remain on CHIP as long as he/she meets the eligibility requirements, up to age 19.
 Those enrolled in the program must renew CHIP on an annual basis to determine if they are still eligible.

 I have a job - can my children still get CHIP?

 I am pregnant.
 Can I apply for CHIP for me or my unborn child?

 If you are under the age of 19, you can apply for CHIP for yourself, as long as you meet the eligibility criteria described above.
 If your unborn child needs insurance, you will need to wait until the child is born to apply for CHIP.
 But, we encourage you to start the application process prior to the birth.
 Depending on your income, your baby may be eligible for CHIP or Medical Assistance.
-If you have health insurance, including CHIP, your baby will be covered under your insurance policy for 31 days after it is born.
+If you have health insurance, including CHIP, your baby may be covered under your insurance policy for 31 days after it is born.

 When I applied, my child received Medical Assistance coverage, but I want them to be on CHIP - what can I do?